-Doing so averages out all individual displacements $|\varphi(x)-\psi(x)|$ over all arguments and one obtains a measure of distance which is not distorted just one potential outlier.
+Doing so averages out all individual displacements $|\varphi(x)|$ $\psi(x)$ over all arguments.
+Consequently, one obtains a measure of distance which is not distorted by just one potential outlier.

-There are mathematical reasons why one would rather work with the squared difference and consider
+There are mathematical reasons why one would rather work with the squared difference and con-